Single-entry vs. double-entry bookkeeping: Which is best for your startup?

 Below is an example of a double-entry bookkeeping system:

-In this example, when the business receives bills from vendors, these expenses are debited and Accounts Payable (which is a liability account) is credited, creating a new liability.
-When the payment for these bills is processed from the business’s bank account, the Accounts Payable liability created earlier is debited and the bank account is credited, showing a decrease in liability and a decrease in bank balance.
+When the payment for these bills is processed from the small business owner’s bank account, the Accounts Payable liability created earlier is debited, and the bank account is credited, showing a decrease in liability and a decrease in bank balance.

-Double-entry bookkeeping enables you to build a more advanced accounting system: This approach supports accrual accounting and allows you to track accounts receivable, accounts payable, and inventory.
+This approach supports accrual accounting and allows you to track accounts receivable, accounts payable, and inventory.
 It also allows a business to better evaluate its financial position.
-Because the double-entry system of bookkeeping is more detailed than single-entry bookkeeping, it can be more complex to set up.

-It would be extremely difficult to build a double-entry bookkeeping system in an Excel spreadsheet.
-However, if you use accounting software like QuickBooks or Xero, these platforms are designed with a double-entry accounting system as standard and simplify much of the process with automation.
+However, if you use accounting software like QuickBooks Online or Xero, these platforms are designed with a double-entry accounting system as standard and simplify much of the process with automation.

-Learn more: 9 Advantages Of Accounting Software For Startups
+Learn more: 9 Advantages of Accounting Software for Startups

-Single-Entry Vs. Double-Entry Bookkeeping: Which should you use?
+Single-entry vs. double-entry bookkeeping: Which should you use?

-If you don’t have a finance background, it can be difficult to discern the advantages or disadvantages between a double-entry system vs. single-entry system.
 For the smallest businesses with the simplest accounting needs, a single-entry system might fit your needs.
-However, we strongly recommend that any businesses that intend to grow use double-entry bookkeeping.
+However, we strongly recommend that any small business owner who intends to grow use double-entry bookkeeping.

 There are four key advantages of double-entry bookkeeping systems: